AnonymousCode2020/DFAD/README.md

 ### 1. Prepare Datasets

-MNIST, CIFAR10 and CIFAR100 will be automatically downloaded by the training scripts.
+Data for MNIST, CIFAR10 and CIFAR100 will be automatically downloaded by the training scripts.
 Download other datasets from the following links and extract them to *./data*:

 #### Caltech101